Esterline Technologies (ESL) Q4 2017 Results - Earnings Call Transcript

 Fiscal 2017 cash flow from operations was $193.5 million, a 15.7% increase from last year's $167 million cash flow from operations.
 This increase in cash flow clearly reflects the improvements in our operation's cadence.
 Full-year capital expenditures were $58 million, down from 2016's $68 million.
 As a reminder, 2016 spending included investment in the facility for Advanced Displays business in Belgium.
 2017 free cash flow was $135 million, compared with $99 million last year, an increase of 37%.
 Depreciation and amortization in 2017 was $104 million.

 I'll close by detailing our outlook for 2018 and beyond.
-As we enter 2018, our financial condition is solid, with a good backlog of work, some solid recent program awards, strong cash flow, and a healthy stress-tested balance sheet that provides plenty of financial flexibility.
+As we enter 2018, our financial condition is solid, with a good backlog of work, some solid recent program awards, strong cash flow, and a healthy, stress-tested balance sheet that provides plenty of financial flexibility.
 Stress testing our balance sheet every year is a key component of our strategic planning process for durability in high-stress cyclical periods.

 Our backlog was $1.3 billion at the end of 2017, about the same as it was at this time last year.
 And note that orders were up in both Sensors & Systems and Advanced Materials for the year by 2% and 8% respectively.
 From a high level, we are expecting low single-digit revenue growth in 2018 across the businesses.
-As a result, we expect 2018 revenues to be in the $2.025 billion to $2.075 billion range at the midpoint of the range, that's roughly $50 million more than fiscal 2017 revenues.
+As a result, we expect 2018 revenues to be in the $2.025 billion to $2.075 billion range; at the midpoint of the range, that's roughly $50 million more than fiscal 2017 revenues.

 Our outlook assumes a full year of gradually improving operating results at our Kirkhill facility.
 Profit growth in the Advanced Materials segment is going to be a function of how quickly Kirkhill returns to profitability.
 It's also worth noting at this point that the $8 million of business interruption proceeds we received in 2017 will not factor into our 2018 results.

 Turning to gross margin, as a percent, gross margin is expected to be flat to up slightly in 2018.
 In general, 2018 is a year of product transitions in several of our businesses.
 There are a number of legacy products that are late in their lifecycles, and as those sales tail off, they overlap with growing sales from newer products that are much earlier in their lifecycles.
-An example is the high-margin retrofit program for our Power Systems ground fault interrupted (sic) [interrupter] (30:17) product I mentioned earlier that is nearing completion.
+An example is the high-margin retrofit program for our Power Systems ground fault interrupter product I mentioned earlier that is nearing completion.
 And we're replacing that revenue with new solid state power distribution systems and ramping up production on those now.

 Similarly, as production slows on some long-lived aircraft platforms, such as the 757, 767, A380, 747 and 777 classic, new components for new aircraft, such as the MRJ, C Series and Embraer E2, are just moving into production with similar implication for gross margins in the near term.